 FAST AND SECURITY-CONSCIOUS:Hotspot Shield offers high-speed connections and powerful online security features, plus it unblocks a variety of popular streaming services from abroad.
 As if that wasn’t enough, this VPN comes with a 45-day money-back guarantee.

 Read our full Hotspot Shield review.

 It’s definitely possible to avoid paying for a VPN and opt for a free version.
 Such services are heavily advertised on the internet, so a bit of digging around on Google, Bing, or DuckDuckGo will do the trick.

 But there’s a catch.
-Free VPN options come with major limitations on things like server locations, encryption standards, speed and stability, and bandwidth caps.
+Free VPN products come with major limitations on things like server locations, encryption standards, speed and stability, and bandwidth caps.
 You’re not paying to use them, so don’t expect world-class service that can access blocked websites and streaming services.

 At the same time, such companies have to make money too to pay for server space, technical teams, and general expenses.
 They do so by aggressively tracking your browsing history, inserting cookies, and attempting to sell your data to third-party advertisers.